Akshat Rathee – Managing Director, NODWIN Group

 Amitav Virmani – Founder CEO, The Education Alliance

 Amitav is Founder CEO, The Education Alliance.
 TEA is a registered non profit organisation based in India and works primarily as a facilitator of Public Private Partnerships in Education across the country.
 Prior to this Amitav was Country Director, Absolute Return for Kids (ARK), India, a UK based philanthropic co-operative founded in 2002.
 He was responsible for setting up and managing the India operations for ARK and was with the organisation since it’s inception in India in 2008 until April 2014.
 Amitav and his team were responsible for launching several programmes in India – School Leaders for India – a leadership capacity building programme, ASPIRE- an English Literacy programme ENABLE – a vouchers school access programme and SQA- School Quality Assesment in Madhya Pradesh, an initiative funded by DIFD.
 Amitav worked as a General Manager in the office of the CEO & MD at Ranbaxy Laboratories prior to his switch over to the development sector.
 Amitav began his post MBA career in the USA working for Bristol Myers Squibb & Co. based in Princeton.
 He managed a part of their Oncology portfolio and was also responsible for setting up their office in Mumbai, India in 2003.
 He started as part of a small team of 2 expat employees from the US who worked closely with McKinsey & Co. to establish the India entity and left for Delhi in 2005 when the company had over 100 employees.
 Amitav has been part of his family-run food processing business since 1994.
 In 2004, he diversified the portfolio to include real estate development in the state of Punjab.
 Amitav was educated at the Doon School, Dehra Dun and went on to study Economics at the St. Stephens College, Delhi University.
 He got his MBA from University of North Carolina at Chapel Hill and worked in the US for 4 years before returning home.
 He is actively involved in the capacity of Trustee/Director with various philanthropic organisations involving education, spirituality and children.
 He sits on the board of several companies and serves on the Education Advisory Task Force of FICCI.
 He is a member of the International Board of Advisors for Kenan Flagler Business School, UNC, Chapel Hill.
 In 2010, he was selected as an Apsen Fellow and joined the 3rd Batch of the Kamalnayan Bajaj Fellowship.
 In June 2015, Amitav was elected as an Ashoka Fellow.
 He was also awarded the Mother Teresa Scholarship for Social Innovation and attended a course titled ‘Social Perspectives in Non-Profit Management” at Harvard Business School during the summer of 2015.
-He is a Fellow of the Third Generation of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+He is a Fellow of class 3 of the Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: NutriLearn